Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

 \begin{remark1}

 In the algebraic aspect of the subject matter of this paper, algebraic local rings provide an alternative setting to consider $\mfab$ and $\mfbb$ as in \cite{ELS03}, \cite{M02}.
-For some standard relations between algebraic and analytic local rings at a point of a complex variety, one can see \cite{S55}.
+For some standard relations between algebraic and analytic local rings at a point of a complex algebraic variety, we refer to \cite{S55}.

 \end{remark1}